AMD Link

 🔍 Key Features Breakdown

-• Performance Monitoring: Real-time tracking of FPS, GPU temperatures, and clock speeds, turning a secondary mobile device into a dedicated hardware dashboard.
+• Performance Monitoring: Provides real-time telemetry data, such as FPS, GPU temperatures, and clock speeds, on a secondary device to help enthusiasts optimize their hardware during intense sessions.

 🎨 User Experience & Design